Micro Content: It Keeps Getting Shorter

-Yes, long form content like this article is still read, but what consumers view more regularly is micro content.
-This is bite sized content (copy, images, videos) that can be retained in 10-30 seconds or less.
-Most of micro content is used on social media and is used as bait to hook and motivate users to keep going.
+Yes, long-form content like this article is still read, but what consumers view more regularly is micro-content.
+This is bite-sized content (copy, images, videos) that can be retained in 10-30 seconds or less.
+Most micro-content is used on social media and is used as bait to hook and motivate users to keep going.
 It is predicted that in a few years 60-80% of traffic will come through mobiles and accordingly, it is best to design content that consumers can view and engage with while on the go.
-Usually micro content serves the purpose of engaging with mobile traffic and is a shorter-clipped version of the whole message that provides enough flavor for the consumer to start longing for the whole treat.
+Usually, micro-content serves the purpose of engaging with mobile traffic and is a shorter-clipped version of the whole message that provides enough flavor for the consumer to start longing for the whole treat.

-This is an example of Desani’s Plant Water bottles campaign that was placed in a mall.
+This is an example of Desani’s Plant Water Bottle campaign that was placed in a mall.
 Instead of a regular message that says we are X% recyclable, they imparted the message in a creative manner that directly resonated with the target market, shoppers in a mall.
-They said, we can be your next hoodie!
+They said we can be your next hoodie!
 Original, no?

 Google’s snippets are another excellent example of micro content-and one that is on the web.
 Writing a great snippet is an art as you need to ensure your keywords are placed correctly, your snippet is engaging, and fits the character count.
 It can be a tumultuous task for some!

 Now that we have written several hundred words to explain what micro-content is, we are going to get into the specifics of how you can master the art of writing concisely and precisely.
 Here is what you need to do to make a tremendous impression with as little as possible.